In 2014, Rotary SMA Midday nominated local educator Wendy Coulson to become one

 If you would prefer to view the meeting via ZOOM, complete the form below and we will send you the link.
 Rotary is where neighbors, friends and problem-solvers share ideas, join leaders, and take action to create lasting change.
-For more information about Rotary, contact our President, Lee Carter at [email protected] |
+For more information about Rotary, contact our President, Lee Carter at [email protected]. |

-Do you have a question for our Speaker?Upcoming Speakers
+Do you have a question |

 Midday Rotary Club of San Miguel de Allende